mhmxs/vagrant-host-hadoop-cassadra-cluster/README.md

 EOF && cassandra-cli -h cassandraa -f db.tmp && rm db.tmp
 ```

-Cassandra filled with test data, NameNode is running and ready to run jobs.
+Cassandra filled with test data, and the cluster is running and ready to run jobs.
 For more details visit http://localhost:50070 and http://localhost:8088.